 Yes, master closet organization…the chore most of us put off until items start crashing down on our heads!

-In our home, my husband and I each have our own closets.
-Somehow, he has always been great about keeping his neat.
-On a regular basis, he gets rid of things he no longer uses so his closet always stays pretty organized.
+In our home, my husband and I each have our own master closets.
+Somehow, he has always been great about keeping his closet neat and organized.
+On a regular basis, he gets rid of things he no longer uses and I guess he doesn’t shop quite as much as I do!
 I, on the other hand, tend to hold onto things and well… my closet can get a bit messy.

 Recently, I organized my closet and here is a peek at how it turned out…

-But it wasn’t always this neat and orderly!
+But my closet wasn’t always this neat and orderly!

 Our closets aren’t huge and unfortunately, I still have the builder-grade wire shelving.
 Of course, I have tried hard to be somewhat organized but after so many years, the mess has gotten worse and worse.